Capstone-SRL/SRL/Extraction/README.md

-This repository contains codes that used to extract raw data from Canvas API.
+This repository contains codes that used to extract raw data from Canvas API and preprocess raw data into marking function scores for each student.

-### Extract_data.py
+## Extract_data.py
 data could be extracted for each subject
 #### final grades
 #### assignments grades